SafePTR: Token-Level Jailbreak Defense in Multimodal LLMs via Prune-then-Restore Mechanism: Related Work

 \section{Related Work}

-\textbf{Jailbreak Attacks on Multimodal Large Language Models.} Recent studies have demonstrated that MLLMs are highly susceptible to jailbreak attacks. \cite{gong2023figstep} transforms harmful text into typographic images to bypass safety filters, while \cite{liu2023query} exploit query-relevant images for similar effect. \cite{dong2023visual} craft visual adversarial examples to circumvent guardrails. \cite{luo2024jailbreakv28k} introduce JailBreakV-28K to benchmark attack transferability.
+\textbf{Jailbreak Attacks on Multimodal Large Language Models.} Recent studies have demonstrated that MLLMs are highly susceptible to jailbreak attacks. \citep{gong2023figstep} transforms harmful text into typographic images to bypass safety filters, while \citep{liu2023query} exploit query-relevant images for similar effect. \citep{dong2023visual} craft visual adversarial examples to circumvent guardrails. \citep{luo2024jailbreakv28k} introduce JailBreakV-28K to benchmark attack transferability.
 However, these studies rarely analyze how jailbreak bypass safeguards, leaving internal vulnerability mechanisms of MLLMs largely unexplored.
-To bridge this gap, we investigate where, how, and which harmful multimodal tokens trigger jailbreaks, which directly informs our defense design. \textbf{Defenses on Multimodal Large Language Models.} To counter adversarial threats, recent defenses for MLLMs have explored input transformation~\cite{yan2024eyes}, inference-time risk evaluation~\cite{zhang2024eta}, and prompt-based mitigation strategies~\cite{wang2024adashield}.
-Other methods focus on hidden state monitoring and cross-modal safety transfer~\cite{liu2024crossmodal}, inference-time alignment~\cite{wang2024immune}, and LLM-guided constitutional calibration~\cite{li2024coca}.
+To bridge this gap, we investigate where, how, and which harmful multimodal tokens trigger jailbreaks, which directly informs our defense design.

+\textbf{Defenses on Multimodal Large Language Models.} To counter adversarial threats, recent defenses for MLLMs have explored input transformation~\citep{yan2024eyes}, inference-time risk evaluation~\citep{zhang2024eta}, and prompt-based mitigation strategies~\citep{wang2024adashield}.
+Other methods focus on hidden state monitoring and cross-modal safety transfer~\citep{liu2024crossmodal}, inference-time alignment~\citep{wang2024immune}, and LLM-guided constitutional calibration~\citep{li2024coca}.
 Despite these advancements, few works examine jailbreaks at the representation level, leaving models vulnerable to text-driven attacks and prone to overdefensive behavior.
 Guided by our finding that semantic drift from safety-aligned representations is a key failure factor, we propose SafePTR, an interpretable and training-free defense that preserves utility while enhancing robustness.